allegro/mesos-executor/README.md

 Service name is taken from `consul` label.
 Labels are transformed to Consul tags only when value is equal `tag`.
 Client does not use any ACL Token by default, this can be changed by setting `CONSUL_TOKEN` environment variable.
-Labels are transformed to Consul tags only when value is equal `tag`.

 ### VaaS integration